 2. Increasing student engagement with more time for project orientation and teacher interaction in all courses.

 Reduced stress – A block schedule allows students to prepare for 3 – 4 classes each evening (instead of all 6 or 7 in the current schedule).
 During the day student stress levels are lowered by fewer interruptions in their learning.
 Increased engagement – A student attending 3 – 4 academic classes a day (instead of 6 or 7) will benefit from this type of schedule.
 Projects and labs can be completed in one period instead of several and deeper relationships can be formed in classes with groups spending more concentrated class time together.
 Students will only be preparing for 3-4 classes each evening, which will lead to greater depth of learning and more opportunities to seek help from teachers before their class meets next.

 Additionally, students will have a 50 minute lunch period to allow for time for clubs and collaborative meetings.
 This reduces the number of after school commitments a student has to juggle during the week.
-Our Middle and Upper School students’ class day begins at 8:30 am and end at 3:30 pm.
+Our middle and high school students’ class day begins at 8:30 am and end at 3:30 pm.